-This course is suitable for 2nd and 3rd year students in Law, Social Sciences (anthropology, development sociology , public administration), and Humanities (history, area studies, arts).
-Non-Law students should be willing to familiarise themselves with the outlines of law, whereas law students should be willing to engage in subjects beyond the rules of black letter law.
-For this course is a sufficient command of English (IELTS 6.5 or higher) is required.
+This socio-legal course is suitable for 2nd and 3rd year students in Law, Social Sciences (anthropology, development sociology, public administration), and Humanities (history, area studies, arts).
+The course looks at both law in the books and law in practice.
+Hence, non-law students should be willing to familiarize themselves with the outlines of law, whereas law students should be willing to engage in socio-legal subjects beyond the rules of black letter law.
+As this is an advanced level course (300), students are expected to independently study the course material, and come to class prepared to discuss it and interact with their fellow classmates.
+For this course a sufficient command of English (IELTS 6.5 or higher) is recommended.

 Objective(s) of the course

 The following achievement levels apply with regard to the course: